NehaCkumari/CMS/README.md

 # Admin Comments Page
 The comments posted by any user is first goes to this section.
 The admin gives permission by switching the on/off button.
 Once the comment is switched "on" then only that comment can be seen by anyone on that post.
 ![p4](https://user-images.githubusercontent.com/51207580/190976881-c506bc26-6025-430f-aa8e-fd2fb5e46213.jpg)

+# Steps to execute the program
+1. Install node.js into your local system.
+1. Clone the CMS repository.
+2. Install the npm package in the project environment to install other dependecies.
+2.1 Install all the dipendencies modules mentioned in the package.json files.
+3. Change the mongodb address and password as per your mongodb Atlas account in the config/database file.
+5. Open your terminal the CMS-project folder.
+4. Run node index.js on the terminal.
+4.1 There would be masagge printed in the cosole log: listening to 4500 and Mongo connected
+5. Open the browser and search http://localhost:4500/